-Selects the images that are scheduled to be duplicated to the storage unit or storage unit group that is specified by name.
+Selects the images that are scheduled to be duplicated to the storage unit or storage unit group that are specified with the name value.

 -duration hours

 Sets the amount of time in hours after the lifecycle images are inactivated before reactivation begins.
 The number of hours must be in whole integers (1,2,...).
 This option is used only with the inactive option.